1982 NBA Finals: Game 4

 The Lakers controlled the tempo in Game 4 by going to their half-court game, passing down low to Kareem Abdul-Jabbar.
 On the defensive end, they kept up the pressure with their zone trap.
 The Lakers went up, three games to one, with a 111–101 win.
 Jamaal Wilkes and Magic Johnson had 24 points each, while Abdul-Jabbar added 22 and Bob McAdoo 19 off the bench.
-Hard-charging bruiser Kurt Rambis pulled down 11 rebounds.
+Hard-charging bruiser Kurt Rambis pulled down 11 rebounds, matching Abdul-Jabbar's output.

 Game 5

 Back in Philadelphia, the Sixers took out their frustrations and destroyed the Lakers, 135–102.
 Kareem Abdul-Jabbar was held to just six points, a career playoff low, thanks to the spirited defense of Darryl Dawkins.
-In the midst of the offensive explosion, Dawkins also contributed 20 points and nine rebounds to the effort.
+In the midst of the offensive explosion, Dawkins also contributed 20 points and seven rebounds to the effort.

 This was the Lakers' most lopsided playoff defeat up to this time.
-It was eclipsed when they were routed 131-92 by the Celtics in the clinching Game 6 of the 2008 Finals.
+It was eclipsed when they were routed 148–114 by the Celtics in Game 1 of the 1985 Finals.
+Coincidentally, the Lakers also won that series in six games despite the blowout loss.